syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of autocomplete editor

 By default, the `ItemsSource` for `AutoComplete` editor is auto-generated for enum types.
-For other types, you can set the `ItemsSource` using `IDataFormSourceProvider`.
+For other types, you can set the `ItemsSource` using [IDataFormSourceProvider](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.IDataFormSourceProvider.html).

 **Using IDataFormSourceProvider**